Bob Penoyer

 At the Gate of the Compound

-The Thai people who participated in this Buddhist festival treated the GIs as honored guests.
-They could not have been more concerned for our comfort.
-Here I was amazed that they stopped their dancing and parading just so we could snap pictures.
+stopped their dancing and parading just so we could snap pictures.
 Only when we signaled that we were done did the procession move on and everyone came through the gate.

 Sodas and Dancing

 The woman then coaxed each GI, one at a time, to participate in the dance with her.
 You can see one of us dancing with her here.
 I don't know who this guy was.
 (I didn't know any of the GIs in our group.)
-Of course, all of us GIs felt uncomfortable doing this but it seemed the polite thing to do.
-The people who watched seemed to get a big kick out of us feeling so self-conscious.
+Of course, all of us felt uncomfortable doing this but it seemed like the polite thing to do.
+The people who watched appeared to get a big kick out of us feeling so self-conscious.

 The Main Building